enarjord/passivbot/docs/index.md

 Currently the exchanges **Binance** and **Bybit** are implemented and supported for trading futures.
 The bot does not use ccxt, so other exchanges cannot be used.

-Not all functionality is supported on bot exchanges, depending on the API's that bot exchanges expose and development efforts.
+Not all functionality is supported on bot exchanges, depending on the APIs that bot exchanges expose and development efforts.

 !!!
 Info
     If you would like to have support added for an exchange not supported yet,